GunGameOG/Discord-VPN-DDoS-Attack-Notifications/README.md

 # Discord-VPN-DDoS-Attack-Notifications

-Discord-VPN-DDoS-Attack-Alerts V2

 [D]DoS Notifications sent to your Discord Server from your Dedicated Server, VPS or Discord Bot.

+# What the script does
 This script sends a notification to discord using a webhook when a DDos attack is detected on your Dedicated Server or VPS server.
 It was written in Shell Script so it will work with linux execution environments.

-# How to start using script
+# Installing the script

-Step 1.
+# Step 1
 Head over to Discord App and create a new webhook in a server channel of your choice.

-Step 2.
+# Step 2
 Download the detected.sh and detected.service.
 You can edit any lines in detected.sh such as the Alert message, Location or host to your liking then save your changes.

-Step 3.
+# Step 3
 Use an FTP client to place detected.sh into /root and place detected.service into /etc/systemd/system.

    Move detected.service to Systemd run